berenger-eu/tbfmm/paper/paper.md

 # Performance

 In Figure \autoref{fig:performance}, we provide the parallel efficiency of `TBFMM` for a set of particles that are randomly distributed in a square simulation box.
-The given results have been computed using the `uniform` kernel on a X CPU.
+The given results have been computed using the `uniform` kernel.

 ![Parallel efficiency for `TBFMM` using the SPETABARU runtime system and the uniform kernel (order = 8).
 Test cases: two simulations of one and ten millions of particles randomly distributed in a cube.